mainmatter/mainmatter.com/blog/_posts/2018-07-03-building-a-pwa-with -glimmer-js.md

 * The possibility to use ES2015 classes instead of Ember.js' own object model - see [this blog post](https://medium.com/build-addepar/es-classes-in-ember-js-63e948e9d78e) for more information.
 * Template-only components that do not have a wrapping `<div>` - can be enabled as an [optional feature](https://github.com/emberjs/ember-optional-features).

 Eventually it will be possible to seamlessly use Glimmer.js components in Ember.js applications (see the [quest issue](https://github.com/emberjs/ember.js/issues/16301) for more information).
-That will also enable "upgrading" Glimmer.js applications to Ember.js once they reach a certain size and complexity and the additional features and concepts that Ember.js provides over Glimmer.js justify a more heavy-weight framework.
+That will also enable "upgrading" Glimmer.js applications to Ember.js once they reach a certain size and complexity and the additional features and concepts that Ember.js provides over Glimmer.js justify a more heavyweight framework.

 #### Testing